webpapaya/fhs-redux-playground/docs/side-effects.md

 # Side effects

 React Redux is promoting a functional way of building UIs.
 In a purly functional language state can't be modified and everything which changes the state is considered a side-effect.
-This includes printing some text on a screen, reading a file from the file system or storing some value in a database.
+This includes printing some text on a screen, reading a file from a file system or storing a value in tp a database.
 Redux solves side-effects by dispatching actions.
 For every global state change an action needs to be dispatched, but not every dispatched action changes the state.
 In order to reuse actions accross different parts of the application `action creators` can be extracted.
 Using `redux-thunk` action creators can dispatch other actions.
 This is best illustrated in the following example:

 ```js
 // action creator